drts01/presentation--ci-cd-101/DEMO/README.md

 ## Prep

 1. Make sure Ruby is installed<br>Suggest using chruby and ruby-install
-1. Make sure Jekyll has already been installed `bundle install`
+1. Make sure Jekyll, Travis has already been installed `bundle install`
 1. Alias is setup `alias jekyll='bundle exec jekyll'`
 1. Sign into GitHub and switch to Demo Org
 1. Sign in to Travis-CI